dougeby/IntuneDocs/intune/device-windows-pin-reset.md

 ## Before you start

-Before you can remotely reset the passcode on Windows devices you can manage, you'll need to onboard the PIN reset service to your Intune tenant, and configure devices you manage.
+Before you can remotely reset the passcode on Windows devices you can manage, you must onboard the PIN reset service to your Intune tenant, and configure devices you manage.
 Follow these instructions to get that set up:

 ### Connect Intune with the PIN reset service